lucee/lucee-docs/docs/03.reference/01.functions/tonumeric/_arguments/radix.md

-the base for tranlation of the given value, default is 10, possible values are [2-36,bin,oct,dec,hex]
+the base for translation of the given value, default is 10, possible values are [2-36,bin,oct,dec,hex]